1990 FIFA World Cup: Qualification

 116 teams entered the 1990 World Cup, including Italy as host nation and Argentina as reigning World Cup champions, who were both granted automatic qualification.
 Thus, the remaining 22 finals places were divided among the continental confederations, with 114 initially entering the qualification competition.
 Due to rejected entries and withdrawals, 103 teams eventually participated in the qualifying stages.

 Thirteen places were contested by UEFA teams (Europe), two by CONMEBOL teams (South America), two by CAF teams (Africa), two by AFC teams (Asia), and two by CONCACAF teams (North and Central America and Caribbean).
 The remaining place was decided by a play-off between a CONMEBOL team and a team from the OFC (Oceania).

-Mexico was disqualified during the qualification process for fielding an overage player in a prior youth tournament.
+Mexico was disqualified during the qualification process for fielding four overage players in a prior youth tournament.

 Three teams made their debuts, as this was the first World Cup to feature Costa Rica and the Republic of Ireland, and the only one to date to feature the United Arab Emirates.
-As of the 2022 FIFA World Cup, this is the most recent World Cup not to feature Mexico.
+As of the 2026 FIFA World Cup, this is the most recent World Cup not to feature Mexico.

 Returning after long absences were Egypt, which appeared for the first time since 1934; the United States (which would not miss a World Cup again until 2018), which competed for the first time since 1950; Colombia, which appeared for the first time since 1962; Romania, which last appeared at the Finals in 1970; and Sweden and the Netherlands, both of which last qualified in 1978.
 Austria, Cameroon, Czechoslovakia and Yugoslavia also returned after missing the 1986 tournament.

 Among the teams that failed to qualify were 1986 semi-finalist France (missing its first World Cup since 1974) and Poland (its first since 1970).